Handcrafted from the heart: the stories behind our handwoven baskets

 The beauty of rattan is in its versatility: both its skin and core can be used to create different types of products depending on the look and design that is desired.
 In this handwoven basket, the rattan core is shaped and molded so that its outer surface has an embossed effect.
 These pieces are then woven using a highly specialised weave that doesn’t require any ribs or frames for guidance or support, and is all achieved with a meticulous eye and a skilled, steady hand.

-Get the look: Rattan herringbone weave basket
+Featured: Rattan herringbone weave basket

 With its beautiful herringbone weave, this basket has a naturally stunning graphic effect that lends plenty of warmth and textural interest to any space!